-- 6.18 Many of the devices that constitute the most difficult loads to process in a WD, which therefore require PQ, are difficult to monitor either thermometrically or microbiologically, are in short supply and are extremely expensive; examples include fibre-optic endoscopes, videoscopes, etc. - 6.19 A surrogate device is a test piece designed and constructed to emulate the characteristics of a device to facilitate appropriate monitoring of the cleaning and disinfecting processes.
+- Many of the devices that constitute the most difficult loads to process in a WD, which therefore require PQ, are difficult to monitor either thermometrically or microbiologically, are in short supply and are extremely expensive; examples include fibre-optic endoscopes, videoscopes, etc. - 6.19 A surrogate device is a test piece designed and constructed to emulate the characteristics of a device to facilitate appropriate monitoring of the cleaning and disinfecting processes.

-- 6.20 An example of a surrogate device might be a rigid endoscope emulated by a similar length of stainless steel tube of appropriate diameter and bore.
-The surrogate device can be constructed to incorporate the appropriate temperature sensors and so that it may be separated into sections to facilitate the evaluation of residual test soil or survivors from a microbial challenge. - 6.21 The surrogate device should have similar geometry and thermal mass and, as far as may be practicable, should be constructed of the same materials and with the same surface finishes as the device it is designed to emulate. - 6.22 When an instrument presents particular problems in validation the manufacturer of the instrument should be requested to provide details of the method by which they recommend that PQ studies should be performed.
+- An example of a surrogate device might be a rigid endoscope emulated by a similar length of stainless steel tube of appropriate diameter and bore.
+The surrogate device can be constructed to incorporate the appropriate temperature sensors so that it may be separated into sections to facilitate the evaluation of residual test soil or survivors from a microbial challenge. - The surrogate device should have similar geometry and thermal mass and, as far as may be practicable, should be constructed of the same materials and the same surface finishes as the device it is designed to emulate.
+There are several devices available for assessing the efficacy of WD processes, and these can be used in conjunction with the reference loads as part of the testing procedures.
+Their suitability to a particular process should be verified before use.
+Advice should be sought from the Independent Advisor. - When an instrument presents particular problems in validation the manufacturer of the instrument should be requested to provide details of the method by which they recommend that PQ studies should be performed.